Charlotte Coliseum

 Charlotte Coliseum was a multi-purpose sports and entertainment arena located in Charlotte, North Carolina, United States.
-It was operated by the Charlotte Coliseum Authority, which also oversees the operation of Bojangles Coliseum, which was called Charlotte Coliseum prior to 1988, the Charlotte Convention Center, and Ovens Auditorium.
-It was the home of the NBA's Charlotte Hornets from 1988 to 2002, and the Charlotte Bobcats, the second incarnation of the Charlotte Hornets, from 2004 to 2005.
+It was operated by the Charlotte Coliseum Authority, which also oversees the operation of Bojangles Coliseum (known as the Charlotte Coliseum before 1988), the Charlotte Convention Center, and Ovens Auditorium.
+It was the home of the NBA's Charlotte Hornets from 1988 to 2002.

 The Coliseum hosted 371 consecutive NBA sell-outs from December 1988 to November 1997, which includes seven playoff games.
 It hosted its final NBA basketball game on October 26, 2005, a preseason game between the Charlotte Bobcats and the Indiana Pacers.

-The city of Charlotte sold the property and the building, along with a Maya Lin commission outside it, was demolished via implosion on June 3, 2007.
+The city of Charlotte sold the property, and the building, along with a Maya Lin commission outside it, was demolished via implosion on June 3, 2007.

-This was the second building to use the name "Charlotte Coliseum"; Bojangles Coliseum, located on Independence Boulevard, originally opened as the Coliseum in 1955 and is still in use.